tmarrs/json-at-work-examples/appendix-a/README.md

 </dependency>
 ```

-We've turned off Apache Commons Logging so we can add SLF4J and LogBack.
+We've turned off Apache Commons Logging so we can add SLF4J and LogBack to the POM.

 ```
 <dependency>